Occupy London Expose Corporate Greed

 The marchers demanded "a prompt transition of power to civilian rule,

-free and fair parliamentary and presidential elections, an end to all military
+free and fair parliamentary and presidential elections, an end to all

-incidents of violence against protesters by the
+investigations into all incidents of violence against protesters by the

 The march went to a pen opposite the Egyptian Embassy where the protest

 Hampton Hill Christmas Lights